zoltanmaric/scrapeyard/README.md

 # scrapeyard
-A simple REST API for scheduling asynchronous batches of flight searches
+### A simple REST API for scheduling batches of flight searches.

+1. Set your search for **more than one** departure and destination airport
+2. Give it **a range of departure and return dates**
+3. Let it tumble through all the combinations for you, on multiple search engines
+4. Get notified of the results vie email

+## Usage

-The API accepts JSON requests containing the following information:
+The API accepts JSON POST requests on `/search` containing the following information:

 * an email address
-* a set of viable departure airports
+* a set of suitable departure airports
-* a set of viable destination airports
+* a set of suitable destination airports
-* a range of viable departure dates
+* a range of suitable departure dates
-* a range of viable return dates
+* a range of suitable return dates

 Here's an example request: